Justin Tanner Petersen

-Justin Tanner Petersen (28 July 1960 Washington, D.C. - 13 March 2010 Los Angeles, California) was an American hacker, concert promoter, sound engineer, private investigator and an informant for the Federal Bureau of Investigation.
-While tasked with helping to catch other hackers and fugitives wanted by the FBI, he continued to commit serious crimes.
+Justin Tanner Petersen (July 28, 1960 – March 13, 2010), also known as Eric Heinz, was an American hacker, concert promoter, sound engineer, private investigator, and FBI informant.
+Operating under the handle Agent Steal, he committed a series of computer intrusions and fraud schemes beginning in the late 1970s.
+While serving as an FBI informant tasked with helping to catch other hackers, he continued to commit serious crimes, including wire fraud and identity theft.

 Life

-Justin Petersen, born on July 28, 1960, in Washington, D.C., started hacking computers in 1978.
-In 1984, he moved to Los Angeles.
-It was there he found an affinity for Los Angeles night life, with the Sunset Strip being a major focal point.
-In 1989, Petersen, using the handle Agent Steal and the alias Eric Heinz that he had been living under since his departure from the East, cracked the computers of the Pacific Bell Telephone Company in California and used his access to intercept the telephone lines of several local FM radio stations.
-With this access, he and a couple of associates were able to ensure that they were the only callers who could get through during on-air contests, and thus the only winners.
-Although the associates remain officially unknown, strong rumors persist that Kevin Poulsen (aka Dark Dante), and Ronald Austin were involved.
-Their winnings included $50,000 in cash, several trips to Hawaii and two Porsches.
-Realizing he was being pursued by the FBI, Petersen moved to Texas, where he then hacked into a national credit reporting agency, ordered fraudulent credit cards using the information he found, and used them freely.
+Justin Petersen was born on July 28, 1960, in Washington, D.C., and began hacking computers in 1978.
+In 1984, he moved to Los Angeles, where he became involved in the Sunset Strip nightlife scene.

+In 1989, Petersen—using the handle Agent Steal and the alias Eric Heinz, which he had assumed after leaving the East Coast—cracked the computers of Pacific Bell Telephone Company in California and used his access to intercept the telephone lines of several local FM radio stations.
+With this access, he and associates were able to ensure that they were the only callers who could get through during on-air contests, and thus the only winners.
+Although the associates remain officially unknown, strong rumors persist that Kevin Poulsen (aka Dark Dante) and Ronald Austin were involved.
+Their winnings included $50,000 in cash, several trips to Hawaii, and two Porsches.
+Petersen subsequently moved to Texas, where he hacked into a national credit reporting agency, obtained fraudulent credit cards using the information he found, and used them freely.

-After receiving a tip, Petersen was arrested in Texas in 1991.
-In an FBI affidavit, Petersen admitted to physically and electronically conducting illegal telephone taps and breaking into Pacific Bell's COSMOS and other companies' computer systems to check telephone numbers and determine the location of telephone lines and circuits.
-A grand jury in Texas returned an eight-count indictment, accusing Petersen of assuming false identities, accessing a computer without authorization, possessing stolen account IDs and fraudulently obtaining and using credit cards.
-Petersen also faced several other charges pertaining to national security: one charge regarded his supposed compilation and documentation of U.S. Federal Government wire taps of persons currently under surveillance.
-Under a plea bargain the charge was dropped after a debriefing by unknown law enforcement entities (presumably the FBI or US Secret Service), according to Littman.
+Petersen was arrested in Texas in 1991 following a tip to authorities.
+In an FBI affidavit, Petersen admitted to physically and electronically conducting illegal telephone taps and breaking into Pacific Bell's COSMOS system and other companies' computer systems to check telephone numbers and determine the location of telephone lines and circuits.
+A grand jury in Texas returned an eight-count indictment, accusing Petersen of assuming false identities, accessing a computer without authorization, possessing stolen account IDs, and fraudulently obtaining and using credit cards.
+Petersen also faced a charge related to his alleged compilation of U.S. federal government wiretap records on persons under active surveillance; this charge was dropped under a plea bargain following a debriefing by law enforcement, according to Littman.

-The case was ultimately transferred to California.
-Petersen eventually pleaded guilty to six counts, including the aforementioned rigging of a radio station contest to win a $20,000 prize.
-He faced a sentence of up to 40 years in prison and a $1.5 million fine, but sentencing was delayed several times as Petersen became an informant for the FBI for almost two years.
-He had said that the FBI paid him monthly, plus free rent, computers and other unspecified resources "to help them set up hackers," including Kevin Mitnick (aka Condor), and Kevin Poulsen (aka Dark Dante), and others.
+The case was ultimately transferred to California, where Petersen pleaded guilty to six counts, including the rigging of a radio station contest to win a $20,000 prize.
+He faced a sentence of up to 40 years in prison and a $1.5 million fine, but sentencing was delayed several times as Petersen agreed to serve as an FBI informant for nearly two years.
+He stated that the FBI paid him a monthly stipend and provided free rent, computers, and other resources to assist in setting up other hackers, including Kevin Mitnick (aka Condor) and Kevin Poulsen (aka Dark Dante).